mmiranda222/.statsuite/content/changelog/_index.md

   - _On-premise installation: http call to solr api locally (since solr should be exposed)_
   - _Docker installation: http call to solr locally or from sfs container (see latest docker-compose)_
 - [keycloak#8](https://gitlab.com/sis-cc/.stat-suite/keycloak/-/issues/8) & [keycloak#11](https://gitlab.com/sis-cc/.stat-suite/keycloak/-/issues/11) *(DevOps)* **Keycloak upgrade to version 12.0.4**.
-**Disclaimer:**
   -	Migration process to this new major version is quite sensitive even though not backward-incompatible
   -	**Backup your data** before processing with the upgrade!
   -	See [this tutorial page](https://sis-cc.gitlab.io/dotstatsuite-documentation/configurations/authentication/keycloak-configuration/) about Keycloak configuration, and also Kubernetes strategy and historical migrations documented [here](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-kube-rp/-/blob/master/keycloak.md) (as *source of inspiration* from our DevOps deployment process)
 - [dotstatsuite-share#9](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-share/-/issues/9) *(Refactoring)* Remove hard-coded dependency on third-party mail service **MailGun**.
-**Disclaimer:**
   - This allows the **full SMTP setup** of the share service: see updated documentation about using [SMTP connection](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-share#smtp).
   - **Add the new `MAIL_FROM`** env. variable with the contextual value `'"Share" share@your-domain.org'` (was previsouly hard-coded)
   - Mailgun API key is kept as a param for an extra period of time (until September 30, 2021). **After this date**, the Mailgun API key will be definitely removed from the source code.
 - [dotstatsuite-data-explorer#525](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/-/issues/525) *(Refactoring)* Align **i18n versions of data-viewer** with data-explorer.
-**Disclaimer:**
   - data-viewer i18n is now using the default translations similarly to the data-explorer, hence no need to create overrides specific to data-viewer.

-**Additional disclaimer:** This release implies to *temporarily* retrieve any new and default i18n key and translation values in a new public project and from its `master` branch https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-config-data/-/tree/master/i18n.
+**Warning:** This release implies to *temporarily* retrieve any new and default i18n key and translation values in a new public project and from its `master` branch https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-config-data/-/tree/master/i18n.
 The fluid process of releasing i18n default translations as part of the open-source .Stat Suite source code will be complete with the next [iteration C delivery](https://gitlab.com/groups/sis-cc/-/issues?scope=all&utf8=%E2%9C%93&state=opened&label_name[]=JavaScript&label_name[]=i%3A%3Aiteration-C).

-significant and minor changes:
+backward-compatible enhancements and new features:

 - [dotstatsuite-data-explorer#11](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/-/issues/11) In table view, **horizontally merge** column header cells and keep label visible when scrolling horizontally. ([Documentation](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-de/viewing-data/preview-table/#horizontal-merged-column-header-cells))
 - [dotstatsuite-data-explorer#501](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/-/issues/501) Label format options also applied to visualisation filters. ([Updated documentation](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-de/viewing-data/toolbar/#labels))